kmbecker19/ZED/README.md

     - **Sobel**: Gradient-filtered depth camera video feed using OpenCV's `sobel` filter.
 6. **Sobel Power Field**: For changing the power of the sobel gradient filter, which impacts display output.
 Choose lower numbers (<0.5) for topography-style gradient lines.
 7. **Display**: The main display for the camera feed.
 8. **Save Image and Depth Map**: Capture the image from the camera feed, both RGB and depth, and save along with metadata.
+To capture an image, either click here or press the Enter key.

+### Image Capture

+When you capture an image using this program, the following files will be saved into your subject folder:

+- **2 PNG Files** containing the RGB image and visualized Depth camera image.
+- **2 Numpy Files** Containing the raw data for the depth image and 3D point-cloud map.
+- **2 Metadata Files** in text and JSON format containing the name, resolution, description, and timestamp of the image, along with the camera settings and runtime parameters.